- Religion and Philosophy»

-From a pictograph perspective the hey's position in the middle of the word (between the aleph and bet - Hebrew word for father) signifies the heart of the word and hey itself being a picture of a window represents something revealed.
-In other words love may be defined as the heart of the Father revealed.
-What is in the heart of the father is love.
+From a pictograph perspective, the "hey's" position in the middle of the word (between the aleph and bet - Hebrew word for father) signifies the heart of the word and "hey" itself is a picture of a window represents something revealed.
+In other words, love may be defined as the heart of the Father revealed.
+What is in the heart of the Father is love.

 Remember Philips plea to Jesus

-It was as if Philip was saying really its all we need to know and the rest will follow and that is what Jesus came essentially to do was show us the heart full of love of the father.
+It was as if Philip was saying that it's all we need to know.
+That is what Jesus came essentially to do was show us the heart full of the love of the Father.

 It was Jesus who demonstrated this heart of love for us as shown in this next word revelation.

-A revelation of the Fathers love as revealed in the sacrifice (giving) of His Son to cleanse us from our sins, is the "beginning" of it all for us.
+A revelation of the Father's love as revealed in the sacrificial giving of His Son that cleansed us from our sin that paved a way for a new eternal beginning.

-The Lord has appeared (revealed) of old to me, saying:
+The Lord has appeared of old to me, saying:

-Bet is the first letter for the word "son" ben בן.
-It is also the first letter in the word for build benah בנה.
+"Bet" is the first letter of the word "son" (ben בן).
+It is also the first letter of the word for build benah בנה.
 We can see that one letter "hey" is added to son to form the word build.
 When hey is at the end of the word it can indicate "what comes from" building up the family name was the responsibility of a son.
 It was pertinent in ancient culture to preserve the family name and line.
 What comes from the son?
-The family.
+The family

 This letter shows us Jesus the Son of God who was sent to build a family.